zhi-wen-Lu/TLMRGC/README.md

 hg17 is the reference genome; hg17--compressed is the compression result; Second-level-folder is the folder used to store the decoded information of the hg17-compressed; First-level-folder is the folder used to store the decoded information of First-level-folder; Decode is  the folder used to store the decoded result;
+Verification commands
+(Verification)  ./ Decode genome    Verification
+Example:     (./VERIFI   De-hg17   hg17)
+De-hg17 is the result of the decoding, hg17 is the compressed genome;
+The default name of the chromosome is the same as those used for compression.